imarc/craft-cms-testing/README.md

 #### Running Cypress tests on Buddy deployment

-1. Add the environment variables you configured in `/cypress/plugins/index.js` to the Buddy project or pipeline
+1. Add the environment variables you configured in `/cypress/plugins/index.js` to the Buddy project or pipeline.
+In the example configuration above we configured *DEFAULT_SITE_URL*, *CYPRESS_LOGIN_NAME*, and *CYPRESS_LOGIN_PASSWORD*.

+    Define project variables that are the same for all pipelines

+        CYPRESS_LOGIN_NAME  test@imarc.com  (settable, plain text)
+        CYPRESS_LOGIN_PASSWORD  "***********" (settable, encrypted)

+    Define pipeline specific variables.
+If the pipeline you wish to test has **basic authentication enabled** you'll need to configure the URL for the pipeline to contain the auth credentials.
+We recommend using a specific variable with a CYPRESS_ prefix for this.

+    The format for passing basic authentication credentials as part of the base url is **http://username:password@domain**

+        CYPRESS_SITE_URL https://username:password@dev.yourdomain.com (settable, plain text)

+    Modify the plugin file that sets environment variables to work on buddy or locally

+            // /cypress/plugins/index.js

+            ...
+            config.baseUrl = process.env.CYPRESS_SITE_URL ? process.env.CYPRESS_SITE_URL : process.env.DEFAULT_SITE_URL
+            ...

 2. Add a Cypress action to the Buddy deployment pipeline(s) you want to test.
 We recommend testing on UAT and DEV.

         npm install